 Scholarly Commons Citation

 Gelpern, Anna; Heller, Ben; and Setser, Brad, "Count the Limbs: Designing Robust Aggregation Clauses in Sovereign Bonds" (2015).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1793.
+1793.